chipsalliance/firrtl-spec/spec.md

 There is no notion of a connection algorithm (see [@sec:the-connection-algorithm]) for sub-elements of property typed expressions.
-Unlike vectors and bundles, property types are always passive (see [@sec:passive-types]).
+Unlike vectors and bundles, property types are always connected as a whole.

 There is no notion of last connect semantics (see [@sec:last-connect-semantics]) for property types.
 Property typed expressions may only be assigned once, and must not be assigned in conditional scopes.

-This is why property assignment is called "assignment".
-Property typed expressions require static single assignment.

 The following example demonstrates a property assignment from a module's input property type port to its output property type port.